 As of September 20, 2012 the U.S. Embassy in Kyiv has changed procedures for all applicants applying for an immigrant visa to the United States.

-If you register through the Call Center, you will receive a confirmation of TNT courier selection by e-mail.
+If you register through the Call Center, you will receive a confirmation of TMM-Express courier selection by e-mail.
 You must print it out and bring it with you for your appointment.

 Special Processing Instructions